-Primary Care Physician or PCP means the Physician, licensed under chapter 458, 459, 460, or 461 of the Florida Statutes, who is the Primary Care Physician for the Member, according to Capital Health Plan's records, and who provides primary care medical services to Members under a Primary Care Physician provider contract with Capital Health Plan then in effect.
+Primary Care Physician means the Physician who is the Primary Care Physician for the Member, according to Capital Health Plan's records, and who provides primary care medical services to Members under a Primary Care Physician provider contract with Capital Health Plan then in effect.
 A Primary Care Physician may specialize in internal medicine, family practice, general practice, or pediatrics.
 Also, a gynecologist or obstetrician/gynecologist may elect to contract with Capital Health Plan as a Primary Care Physician.
 Refer to the Primary Care Physicians section(s) of the provider directory for Physicians who are Primary Care Physicians.